stuart-kieser/Land-value-GIS/README.md

 ipyleaflet

 DATA COLLECTION:
-Data is collected for every area in gauteng, and sorted into their general area per csv
+Data is collected for every area in South Africa using a web crawler.

-by looking at p24 when under gauteng all the prop listings for the area are shown to a rough total of 50000

 DATA CLEANING:
 Data is grouped by area and the values are used to create and area value